Silvia Șerbescu: Biography

 Her debut in Bucharest in 1928, with Liszt's Piano Concerto nr.
 1, and a recital one year later, was perceived as sensational.
 George Breazul wrote: “…Silvia Serbescu steps into the Romanian musical life, best honouring our musical aspirations”.
 Constanța Erbiceanu considered Silvia Serbescu's art as “a synthesis of masculine thinking and feminine sensitivity”.
 Silvia's large and expressive hands similar to Clara Schumann’s, could be the anatomic clue to the “monumental character of her interpretations, the sense of space, of wide, open horizons” mentioned by the musicologist Iosif Sava when he tried to characterize Silvia's pianistic style.
 In addition, a genuine, existential interpretative involvement in Silvia Șerbescu's playing may explain the powerful impact she had on her audience.

 Silvia Șerbescu performed in France, Italy, Poland, Yugoslavia, Turkey, Sweden, Finland, Czechoslovakia and the Soviet Union, with renowned conductors as George Georgescu, Ionel Perlea, Constantin Silvestri, Sergiu Comissiona, Ernest Ansermet, Nikolai Anosov, Aleksandr Gauk, Vaclav Neumann, Paavo Berglund and many others.
 Between 1955 and 1957 she was appointed soloist of the Bucharest “George Enescu” Philharmonic, with which she performed in Czechoslovakia and the Soviet Union.

 One of the highlights of her career was the 1962 series of recitals commemorating the centennial of Claude Debussy’s birth, playing the two books of the 24 Preludes.
 She also collaborated in chamber music recitals with George Enescu, whose autograph on the programme of their December 29, 1942 recital reads: “To my remarkable partner of this evening, with admiration and respect”.

 She was married to the engineer Florian Șerbescu and had a daughter, Liana Margareta, who also became a leading pianist.

 From 1948 until her untimely death in 1965 she was piano professor at the Bucharest State Conservatory “Ciprian Porumbescu”.
 Many of her students made significant careers, as Mihai Brediceanu, Constantin Ionescu-Vovu, Theodor Paraschivescu, Alexander Šumski, Lavinia Coman, Sanda Bobescu, Georgeta Ștefănescu-Barnea, Liana Șerbescu, Sever Tipei, Peter Szaunig and others.

-In a tribute to her outstanding musical and human qualities, Iosif Sava called her “one of the most beloved teachers” of the Bucharest Music Conservatory.
-A bust of Silvia Șerbescu by Gheorghe D. Anghel nowadays greets new generations of students in the main hall of the Bucharest University of Music.
+Iosif Sava called Șerbescu “one of the most beloved teachers” of the Bucharest Music Conservatory.
+A bust of Silvia Șerbescu by Gheorghe D. Anghel is featured in the main hall of the Bucharest University of Music.